eintrittfrei/SEI56-Project-3/README.md

 I specifically coded on the backend on the following parts:

-db/data/users.js - owner field
+* db/data/users.js - owner field
-db/seeds.js - seeds file for owner information config/ router.js - secure route & delete route
+* db/seeds.js - seeds file for owner information
+* config/ router.js - secure route & delete route
-config/secureRoute.js - authentication
+* config/secureRoute.js - authentication
-config/ router.js - user rating
+* config/ router.js - user rating
-controllers/drinks.js - create comments/ delete comments
+* controllers/drinks.js - create comments/ delete comments
-models/drinks.js - commentSchema & delete comments & drinkSchema
+* models/drinks.js - commentSchema & delete comments & drinkSchema

 On the front end I was responsible for:

-Users.js - controller to return user profile information UserProfile.js - Showing items the user created (suggestions) SuggestedDrinkShow.js
+* Users.js - controller to return user profile information.
+* UserProfile.js - Showing items the user created (suggestions).
+* SuggestedDrinkShow.js.
-SuggestionsEdit.js the edit and delete functionality on the user profile page Drinks.js the drinks show page
+* SuggestionsEdit.js the edit and delete functionality on the user profile page.
+* Drinks.js the drinks show page.

 We also decided to work on the final styling as a group.
 Deployment via Heroku was done individually after cloning the original repo from our main repo owner.